 Kissing bugs (from the Triatominae insect family) are blood sucking insects that are known to attack humans for their food.
 These pests are sometimes called some names, the most common being “cone-nose bug”, “masked hunter bug” or “Mexican bed bug”.
 A major reason these insects are called “kissing bugs” is because they tend to bite around the mouth and eye region while you sleep which is definitely pretty creepy (literally).
+Imagine waking up to an insect perched on your face, I would absolutely loose it!
 To make matters worse, these pests have the ability to transmit a dangerous disease called “Chagas” that can cause all sorts of health complications and can sometimes even be fatal.
+Of course, dying is uncommon but it’s definitely worth knowing the danger.
 In this article you will learn everything you need to know about kissing bugs (click here to skip to the video summary), especially on the steps needed to protect yourself and your family.
+I encourage you to share this with anyone you know who might be affected by these nasty little insects.

 How would a kissing bug hunt you down?